franneck94/Vscode-C-Cpp-Runner/README.md

 The extension buttons are hidden if there is a CMakeLists.txt in the workspace root directory.
 This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake extension.
-However, the user can trigger the start-up of this extension by pressing `ctrl+alt+t`.
+However, the user can trigger the start-up of this extension by executing the command: **Toggle extension buttons in status bar**.

 ## Release Notes